Jashan582/ACIT2520-Project/README.md

 5. <Change hard-code in reminder_controller,>- This task is resposible for showing the reminders of the logged in user

 I also needed to research on Youtube and Google the following things:
 1. <I had to research on what things like findIndex do and how to work with them.
-The research was through google, >-
+The research was through google, >
-2. <I also needed to go through stack overflow to try to figure out how to implement admin capabilities in this project>
+2. <I also needed to go through stack overflow to try to figure out how to implement admin capabilities in this project,>
 Aaron:
 I worked on the following tasks:
 1. <Watch Videos one-three,>- This task is responsible for giving me the understanding of the starter code, and more insight on the project.